Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 On the Essence of Truth, in: Being and Truth, translated by Gregory Fried and Richard Polt, Bloomington: Indiana University Press, 2010.

 12. ———.
 1953.
-Einführung in Die Metaphysik.
+Einführung in die Metaphysik

 Lecture course at the University of Freiburg, Summer Semester 1935.